 Next, add in your chunks of butter.
 I cut mine about ½-1 inch, to begin with.

-Add in your sundried tomatoes, green olive, and mozzarella.
+Add in your sundried tomatoes, green olives, and mozzarella.
 Pulse twice to combine.

 Last up is your egg and milk.
 Again, only pulse to combine.
 Mine took about 5 times.